ruby-grape/grape-swagger/README.md

 ## Response documentation

-You can also document the HTTP status codes with a description ~~and a specified model~~ that your API returns with one of the following syntax.
+You can also document the HTTP status codes with a description and a specified model, as ref in the schema to the definitions, that your API returns with one of the following syntax.

+In the following cases, the schema ref would be taken from route.
 ``` ruby
 desc 'thing', http_codes: [ { code: 400, message: "Invalid parameter entry" } ]
 get '/thing' do